 The “skimming” style Doyle refers to was called “speed surfing,” and it was quite the rage in 1969—even though, as far as I can tell, it had no practical meaning beyond a slight narrowing of the stance.
 Read this happy-babble 1969 Dru Harrison article on speed surfing and watch the second half of this Dru Harrison video, and see if you don’t agree with me that, one, Harrison is deluded with regards to speed surfing, and two, he is also among the smoothest and most overlooked first-generation shortboarders.
 Style for days.
 A tiger on Vaseline, as Bowie wrote after watching Dru surf Honolua Bay.

 The Shoe, by Newport Paipo, on the other hand, was people-friendly and a huge missed opportunity.
-The Shoe was small and wide, and could be ridden as a single, twin, or tri-fin.
+Introduced in 1970, the Shoe was small and wide and could be ridden as a single, twin, or tri-fin.
 It came with a no-slip neoprene deck patch, which was basically Astrodeck five years before Astrodeck was invented.
 In my earliest gremmiehood, the two in-person surfers who blew my young mind hardest were J Riddle, doing 360s at Malibu on his long narrow Natural Progression, and Larry Sheflo, also at Malibu, low and crouched on his tiny five-foot-long orange Shoe, tracking high in the pocket and covering more distance on his way down First Point than anybody.
 Why this board didn’t catch on will always be a mystery to me.
 If we had embraced the Shoe (and by “we” I mean zombie-minded California surfers who spent the early 1970s buying gunned-out boards like we were charging 12-foot Sunset Beach instead of Bay Street windswell) America would have advanced to the Ryan Burch level of surfboard consciousness ten years before we did.